New Zealand jockey gone to the trots

 And he was in no hurry to hang up his jockey boots either, even though his services are not as sought after as they once were.
 The former champion jockey, who rode a career-best 133 winners in the 1997-98 season, has ridden just two winners so far this term.

 But it’s a numbers game.
-Where once he was riding more than 800 horses a season, this season had had just 62 rides.
+Where once he was riding more than 800 horses a season, this season he’s had just 62 rides.

 “The passion for being a jockey is still there.
 I love it, every time I go back out there,” he said.